-Kat was diagnosed with Parkinson’s at the age of 48.
-Both Kat’s father and two uncles had Parkinson’s but all were diagnosed later in life.
-Kat was shocked at the diagnosis yet determined to not be defined by Parkinson’s.
-Kat left her busy and extremely demanding practice as a midwife to shift her efforts towards health and wellness.
-Along with her husband and children, Kat has learned about Social Security disability and how to live a more simple life.
+I was diagnosed with Parkinson’s at age 48.
+Both my father and two uncles had Parkinson’s, but all were diagnosed later in life.
+I was shocked at the diagnosis, yet I was determined not to be defined by Parkinson’s.
+I left my busy and extremely demanding practice as a midwife to shift my efforts toward health and wellness.
+Along with my husband and children, I have learned about Social Security disability and how to live a simpler life.

-As an Ambassador, Kat is excited about meeting other people in other parts of the country with shared experiences and sharing wellness resources with her community in Oregon.
+As an Ambassador, I love meeting other people in other parts of the country with shared experiences and sharing wellness resources with my community in Oregon.
 My first book, Being Well With Chronic Illness: A Guide to Joy & Resilience with Your Diagnosis, is coming out soon.

 Read Kat’s Moments of Victory® submission here.